 In 1982, groups of sadhus began to visit Indore regularly for satsang assemblies.
 In 1993, under His Holiness Pramukh Swami Maharaj’s guidance, the devotees began to conduct a weekly satsang assembly.
 In 1997, Swamishri consecrated a hari mandir.
 Thereafter, the number of devotees gradually increased and a need for bigger premises became apparent.

-With the blessings of Pramukh Swami Maharaj, and due to the efforts of the sadhus and devotees, the mandir was built in just three years.
+With the blessings of Pramukh Swami Maharaj, and due to the efforts of the sadhus and devotees, the mandir was built in a short time.
 The murti-pratishtha celebrations of the new mandir were held from 11 to 13 October 2013.

 On 11 October, a special Women’s Assembly was held in which BAPS women devotees presented cultural performances and spiritual discourses.
 Over 450 women attended the program.